mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 Here are some benefits:

 - You have full control of the `theme` object.
-- `styled` API supports `sx` prop by default.
+- The `styled` API supports the `sx` prop by default.
-- Components created by `styled` are themable via slot & variants.
+- Components created with `styled` are themeable via slots & variants.

 > **Note**: you will have to install `emotion` or `styled-components` as styled-engine because the `system` depends on it.